keptn/lifecycle-toolkit/docs/content/en/docs/implementing/tasks/_index.md

-- Use the `inline` syntax for one of the Keptn pre-defined runners (either `deno-runtime` or `python-runtime`) to to code the actual calls inline in the `KeptnTaskDefinition` resource.
+- Use the `inline` syntax for one of the Keptn pre-defined runners (either `deno-runtime` or `python-runtime`) to code the actual calls inline in the `KeptnTaskDefinition` resource.
   See
   [Fields for pre-defined containers](../../yaml-crd-ref/taskdefinition.md/#fields-for-pre-defined-containers) for more information.